little-world/rust-course/src/04-generics-polymorphism.md

 ## Pattern 6: Phantom Types and Type-Level State

 *   **Problem**: You want to track state or constraints at compile time without runtime overhead.
 For example, a file handle should only allow reading if opened in read mode, or a builder should require certain fields before building.
-Runtime checks waste cycles and can be forgotten.
 *   **Solution**: Use phantom types—type parameters that exist only in the type signature, not in the data layout. `PhantomData<T>` is a zero-sized type marker that tells the compiler "pretend this struct contains a T." Combined with zero-sized state marker types, this enables the type-state pattern.
 *   **Why It Matters**: Phantom types move invariants from runtime to compile time.
 Invalid states become unrepresentable—you literally cannot call `.read()` on a write-only handle because the method doesn't exist for that type.
-This is "making illegal states unrepresentable" in action.
-*   **Use Cases**: Units of measure, authentication/authorization state, protocol state machines, builder pattern validation, FFI ownership markers, capability tokens.

 ### Examples
 ```rust